-2009 - May [17] {C} (a)
+2009 - May [17] {C} (a) Explain the factors which are responsible for the growing importance of communication of an organisation.
+(5 marks)

 According to Sir John Harvey-Jones "Communication is the single most essential skill.
 Effective communication is the need of the day".
 In recent times communication has become all more essential due to the following reasons:-